mikejsmith1985/devsmith-modular-platform/ARCHITECTURE.md

 **Dependencies:**
 - PostgreSQL (reviews schema)
-- Ollama with `deepseek-coder-v2:16b` (or Claude API)
+- Ollama with configurable model (default: `deepseek-coder:6.7b`, or Claude API fallback)
 - Logging service (for telemetry and AI performance tracking)
-- Redis (for caching AI responses - expensive to regenerate)
+- Database caching (AI responses expensive to regenerate)

 **Integration with Other Services:**
 - **Logging:** All AI calls logged for performance analysis